Park Shin-yang: Career

-In the early 2000s, Park continued to appear in major films, such as the gangster comedy, Hi!
-Dharma! as well as heist thriller, The Big Swindle.
+In the early 2000s, Park continued to appear in major films such as the gangster comedy Hi!
+Dharma! as well as heist thriller The Big Swindle.

 In 2004, he gained wide recognition as one of South Korea's lead actors with the television series Lovers in Paris.
-With an average viewership rating of 40+% and a peak of 56.3%, Lovers in Paris became one of the most highly rated Korean dramas of all time.
+With an average viewership rating of 40+% and a peak of 56.3%, the series became one of the highest rated Korean dramas of all time.
 Park was recognized for his performance, winning the Grand Prize (Daesang) with his costar Kim Jung-eun at the SBS Drama Awards.
-The drama sparked many trends and parodies with entertainers mimicking Parks’ famous line “Let’s go, baby!” and "Why can't you say it?
-Why can't you say that this is my man, that this is the man I love?” in variety shows.
+The drama sparked many trends and parodies with entertainers mimicking Park’s famous lines "Let’s go, baby!" and "Why can't you say it?
+Why can't you say that this is my man, that this is the man I love?" in variety shows.